What is biologic therapy? A focused look at inflammatory diseases

 When can a patient start on biologic therapy?

 Starting a biologic therapy shouldn’t be taken lightly.
 The best time depends on the disease, its progression and the patient’s physical state.
 It’s an important decision that should be thought over carefully and supervised by a physician.
-Biologic therapy prescriptions are limited by high costs and risks of infection.
+Biotherapy prescriptions are limited due to high costs and risks of infection.

-In the case of psoriasis, the choice of which biologic therapy to follow depends on the severity of the disease and its impact on patient quality of life.
+In the case of psoriasis, the choice of biologic therapy depends on the severity of the case and its impact on the patient's quality of life.
 Generally, a patient is put on a topical treatment (cream, mousse, gel) and if that doesn’t work, immunosuppressant drugs.
 A biologic therapy is only prescribed as a last resort and generally consists of anti-TNF agents, administered in drip form or subcutaneously (TNF is a protein that sets off the inflammatory process).
 A patient may also be injected with an interleukin (pro-inflammatory proteins) inhibitor.

-Biologic therapy is sometimes prescribed as a backup treatment in case of the first-line treatment fails for certain forms of psoriasis-like psoriatic arthritis.
+Biologic therapy is sometimes prescribed as a second-line treatment (i.e. in case of failure of the first-line treatment) for certain specific forms of psoriasis such as psoriatic arthritis.

-The effectiveness of biologic therapies on numerous pathologies has been demonstrated, and notably on inflammatory diseases.
-It usually takes about 12 weeks before their effectiveness can be judged, but in some cases, patients report an improvement in symptoms in only 15 days.
-Still, biologic therapies should only be followed under medical supervision: the physician may prescribe additional tests to make verify treatment effectiveness and the patient’s response.
+The efficacy of biologic therapies has been demonstrated in numerous conditions, and notably in inflammatory diseases.
+It usually takes about 12 weeks before their efficacy can be judged, but in some cases, patients report an improvement in symptoms in only 15 days.
+Still, biologic therapies should only be taken under medical supervision: the physician may prescribe additional tests to verify treatment effectiveness and the patient’s response.

 When taking biologic therapy, a patient may experience a violent allergic reaction, called anaphylaxis.
 Other reactions may also appear during injection as the patient’s body may develop antibodies against the molecule.
 As is the case with any injection, soreness may develop at the injection site.

-Biologic therapy reduces the effectiveness of the immune system and may provoke an immunodepression, meaning the body can longer fight off bacterial and viral infections.
+Biologic therapy slows down the immune system and may therefore cause immunodepression, meaning the body is no longer able to protect itself from bacterial and viral infections.
 The patient may contract sometimes severe opportunistic infections.
 You should contact your physician immediately if you experience any infection symptoms.

-A history of resistant infections, being over the age of 65, the presence of other chronic conditions or respiratory diseases, and taking corticosteroids are all risk factors that increase the chances of infection.
+A history of resistant infections, being over the age of 65, the presence of other chronic conditions or respiratory disease, and taking corticosteroids are all risk factors that increase the chances of infection.